 When considering assessment of student achievement and progress, effective teachers see formative assessment as an integral part of teaching and learning, for both themselves and their students.
 Using data and feedback, teachers identify important issues, which drive inquiry and actions.
 Teachers monitor the impact of their actions and adjust their practice accordingly.

-Assessment of English as an Additional Language (EAL) students
+Assessment of English as an Additional Language proficiency and progress

 The length of time during which a student will be assessed against the EAL standards depends on many factors, such as the existing English language proficiency of the student, the number of years of schooling completed, level of literacy in their first language and background experiences.